OpenWIS/excel2wis/readme.txt

 # Librairies
 4 python libraries must be installed to run the script:
 - xlrd 0.9.4
-- xmltodict 0.9.2
-- xlwt 1.0.0
 - argparse 7.1.2

 # Run the script
 ./excel2wisxml.py Metadata-guide-record.xls
-where Metadata-guide-record.xls is the excel file containing metadata information The script needs the file excel2wisxml_template.xml to run (in the same directory).
+where Metadata-guide-record.xls is the excel file containing metadata information The script needs the file excel2wisxml_template.xml and excel2wisxmlutils.py to run (in the same directory).

 # Options
 [--MFopenwis]